Clicky

 Several watercraft on stands on 3 high rack.

-I built a used PWC values tool to calculate values for used models, and in doing so, I have a large database of historic numbers dating back to 1990 to 2024.
+I built a tool to calculate what a used machine is worth, and doing so, I have a large database of historic numbers dating back to 1990 to 2024.
 With this data, I can calculate interesting tidbits through the years.

 • Average (1990-2024): $10,019.93